sfarb2/bikesharing/README.md

   ![User Trips By Gender (By Weekday)](/user_trips_by_gender_(by_weekday).png)

   Male subscribers relied heavily on bikes most days of the week, but Mondays, Tuesdays, Thursdays, and Fridays were particularly popular.

 [Link to dashboard](https://public.tableau.com/app/profile/sam.farber/viz/Module14Challenge_16683737416810/Story1?publish=yes)

 ## Summary
-In our sample data set from August 2019, the vast majority of users were males and those users more frequently subscribed to the bike share program rather than paying
+In our sample data set from August 2019, the vast majority of users were males and those users more frequently subscribed to the bikeshare program rather than paying on a short-term or ad hoc basis.
+In order to get a fuller picture of whether starting a bikeshare business in Des Moines makes sense, there is some additional information we should examine from New York.

-Additional visualizations recommended (temperature, precipitation, Des Moines demographics, urban density, customers vs subscriber by gender)
+- First, it would be important to look at another month's worth of data, particularly during the winter.
+While we know that August weather should generally be conducive to biking, winter in New York/Des Moines both see bitter cold and snow that would discourage bike riding.
+- Also, comparing the urban density of Des Moines to New York could be informative.
+NYC is obviously extremely dense so many people could use bikes as a mode of transportation to cover a short distance.
+It merits investigation to see whether Des Moines' density is comparable (albeit on a much smaller scale) to ensure that potential attractions/conveniences are within biking distance of residential areas.